Separation of powers under the United States Constitution: Executive power

 Executive power is vested, with exceptions and qualifications, in the President.
 By law (Section 2.) the president becomes the Commander in Chief of the Army and Navy, Militia of several states when called into service, has power to make treaties and appointments to office "with the Advice and Consent of the Senate," receive Ambassadors and Public Ministers, and "take care that the laws be faithfully executed" (Section 3.)
 By using these words, the Constitution does not require the president to personally enforce the law; rather, officers subordinate to the president may perform such duties.
 The Constitution empowers the president to ensure the faithful execution of the laws made by Congress and approved by the President.
-Congress may itself terminate such appointments, by impeachment, and restrict the president.
+Congress may itself terminate such appointments by impeachment and restrict the president.
 Bodies such as the War Claims Commission (created by the War Claims Act of 1948), the Interstate Commerce Commission, and the Federal Trade Commission—all quasi-judicial—often have direct Congressional oversight.

-Congress often writes legislation to restrain executive officials to the performance of their duties, as laid out by the laws Congress passes.
+Congress often writes legislation to restrain executive officials from performance their duties, as laid out by the laws Congress passes.
 In Immigration and Naturalization Service v.
 Chadha (1983), the Supreme Court decided (a) The prescription for legislative action in Art.
 I, § 1—requiring all legislative powers to be vested in a Congress consisting of a Senate and a House of Representatives—and § 7—requiring every bill passed by the House and Senate, before becoming law, to be presented to the president, and, if he disapproves, to be repassed by two-thirds of the Senate and House—represents the Framers' decision that the legislative power of the Federal Government be exercised in accord with a single, finely wrought and exhaustively considered procedure.
 This procedure is an integral part of the constitutional design for the separation of powers.
-Further rulings clarified the case; even both Houses acting together cannot override Executive vetoes without a 2/3 majority.
+Further rulings clarified the case; even if both Houses acting together cannot override Executive vetoes without a 2/3 majority.
 Legislation may always prescribe regulations governing executive officers.